microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 One of the more advanced areas of the Mixed Reality Toolkit is its [service locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern) implementation which allows the registering of any "Service" with the framework.
 This allows the framework to be both extended with new features / systems easily but also allows for projects to take advantage of these capabilities to register their own runtime components.

 Any registered service still gets the full advantage of all of the Unity events, without the overhead and cost of implementing a MonoBehaviour or clunky singleton patterns.
-This allows for pure C# components with no scene overhead for running both foreground and background processes, e.g. spawning systems, runtime gamelogic, or practically anything else.
+This allows for pure C# components with no scene overhead for running both foreground and background processes, e.g. spawning systems, runtime game logic, or practically anything else.

 <img src="../Documentation/Images/MixedRealityToolkitConfigurationProfileScreens/MRTK_RegisteredServiceProvidersProfile.png" width="650px" style="display:block;">